Date: Saturday, April 13, 2024

 West coast rainforest trails and gravel service roads with “some roots, some rocks, some mud & some nice trail.”

-Diez Vista is one of the most historic ultras in the country, running since 1997 and celebrating its 25th edition in 2023!
+Diez Vista is one of the most historic ultras in the country, running since 1997 – that makes 2024 our 26th year!
 Founded by local trail runners to showcase the trails and terrain around Port Moody, BC, the race has developed an incredibly loyal following, and has attracted some of the biggest names in ultra running over it’s storied history.

 The race starts and finishes at Sasamat Lake in Belcarra Regional Park, and takes runners up and down (and up and down) the trails of neighbouring Buntzen Lake, including its namesake Diez Vistas trail.
 Runners experience over 2000 metres (6500 feet) of elevation gain & loss over roots, rocks, mud and some nice trail.

-Selling out this year in just under 5 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.
+Selling out last year in just under 5 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.

 The Kids Race is about 1km in length, and most runners are aged between 3 – 10, though we welcome all kids to participate.
 It’s not timed, is non-competitive and purely for the fun of all involved, but with special kids’ bibs, finisher stickers to collect, and random draw prizes.